 Building Impact: Creative Black Country's Evaluation Journey with Earthen Lamp

-In September 2024 Sajida Carr, Director of Operations and Development at Creative Black Country and Vishalakshi Roy, director at Earthen Lamp, attended the Group for Education in Museums (GEM) conference in Bath.
+In September 2024 Sajida Carr, Director of Operations and Development at Creative Black Country and Vishalakshi Roy, director at Earthen Lamp, attended the Group for Education in Museums (GEM) conference in Bristol.
 This was a large conference for those in the museum sector with 490 delegates, 231 online and 259 in person.
 Sajida and Vish were there to present on the topic of ‘Embedding Evaluation in Our Journey.’
 Creative Black Country has been working with Earthen Lamp as our external evaluators since 2016 and this conference was an excellent opportunity for us to share some insights that we hope can help others reflect on their own learning and evaluation processes.

 Evaluation has always been a mandatory part of the Creative People and Places (CPP) programme and in the early days of Creative Black Country the amount of evaluation, alongside the challenges of creating a team and a programme from scratch, felt slightly overwhelming.
 Over the years, we’ve fine-tuned how we approach monitoring and evaluation and felt it was important to share our experiences and reflections both at the GEM conference and via this blog.